eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 	- JTAG
 	- OpenCD
 + Architecting test methodologies applicable to a wide range of processor and SoC designs including memory virtualization (Paging and Hypervisors), various levels of caches and industry standard bus protocols (e.g., AMBA, TileLink, PCIe).
++ Architect test methodologies applicable to a wide range of CPU and SoC designs for CPU memory sub-systems including Load-Store unit, various levels of caches, memory virtualization and industry standard bus protocols (e.g. AMBA and TileLink).
 + skill set:
 	- Position is Design for Test and Design for Debug (DFT/DFD or DFx) engineer for high-performance designs going into industry leading AI/ML architecture.
 The person coming into this role will be involved in all aspects of implementation and verification of advanced DFx techniques for various IPs.
 High level challenges include reducing test cost while attaining high coverage, and facilitating debug and yield learnings while minimizing design intrusions.
 The work is done alongside with a group of highly experienced engineers across various domains of the AI ASIC.
 	- ATPG and test coverage analysis using industry standard tools.